praise002/praise002/README.md

 # Hello, I'm Praise

-I am a Backend Engineer and AI/ML Engineer with a focus on Large Multimodal Models (LMMs).
-My expertise lies in crafting efficient, scalable backend solutions, particularly using Python and React.
-With a strong foundation in software engineering, I thrive on solving complex problems and optimizing system performance.
+I am a Backend and AI/ML Engineer with a focus on scalable solutions and Large Multimodal Models (LMMs).
+Proficient in Python and expanding into frontend with React, I enjoy tackling complex problems and enhancing system performance.

-In addition to backend development, I am deeply involved in the AI/ML space, where I specialize in implementing and fine-tuning LLMs to drive innovative applications.
-My curiosity fuels my continuous learning, enabling me to stay at the forefront of emerging technologies.

-As a technical writer, I enjoy distilling complex concepts into clear, accessible content, making technology more approachable for developers and stakeholders alike.
-Whether it's writing documentation, creating tutorials, or contributing to open-source projects, I aim to share knowledge and foster a collaborative tech community.
+In AI/ML, I specialize in fine-tuning LLMs to drive innovative applications.
+As a technical writer, I make technology accessible through clear documentation and tutorials, sharing knowledge to build a collaborative tech community.

 ## Latest Blog Posts